jegny100/FitnessApp/README.md

 ```

 ### Functions
 The app is designed to track your fitness activities by logging your own workouts.
-You can add your own activities like meditation or caber toss, decide which unit of measurement is relevant, and choose a buddy to work out with to build a closer friendship.
+You can add your own activities like mudflat hiking, caber toss or deep breathing, decide which unit of measurement (how long took your mudflat hike? how much did your caber weight or how many deep breaths did you take?) is relevant, and choose a buddy to work out with to build a closer friendship.
 Talk to your buddy about your fitness progress or have a relaxed chat with them and get to know them better.

+**App Functions**
+- logging a new workout
+- overview of all implemented activities in the collection
+- adding new activity definitions to the collection
+- overview of your fitness Buddys
+- conversations with buddys about corresponding activites or

 #### Conversations
 To have a chat with your buddy, you need a CSV file for both the workout conversation and the regular conversation, but both are treated the same.
 The matching CSV is first read in and mapped as a DataFrame (i.e. a matrix/table), where each row represents a message.
 The algorithm selects the next message by minimizing the set of all messages using filters from the other columns and randomly selecting one from these.
 In doing so, it is guided through the texts using tags until the conversation is over.
 From the following representation of the CSV, as well as the explanations the function of the algorithm becomes more clear.